shybovycha/shybovycha.github.io/_posts/tumblr/2015-06-22-about-bower-webcomponents-and-the-all-the-good.md

 **The new approach**

 But what about the newer version of BEM?
-Currently its authors assume you would use BEMJSON + BEMHTML to describe the whole page:
+Its authors developed a toolbox with their own framework, containing many tools to help you use BEM methodology.
+It contains two interesting tools - **BEMJSON** and **BEMHTML**.
+Those two allow you to define your views with JavaScript and JSON.

+To use them, just install `bem` with `npm`: `npm install bem`.
+Then you will be able to create your pages with either BEM, BEMTREE, BEMHTML and BEMJSON.
+This has two advantages to writing pages by your own:

+1. they come with plugins, so you may have some parts of CSS ready to use out-of-the-box
+2. it replaces writing all the selectors manually with writing them via commands of the `bem` utility

+For instance, here's how your page may look like when being made with BEMHTML:

 {% highlight js %}
 ({